-- Changes cannot be made due to teacher or lunch preferences. - Elective preference changes should occur before the school year/semester begins. - Students may not enter a new course after the first 10 days of the semester (with the exception of level changes). - Students must maintain the minimum course load requirements based on their class. - Students should utilize the Schedule Change Request From in order to request a change in their schedule.
+- Students should choose courses based on graduation requirements and their career goal - Students may not enter a new course after the first 10 days of the semester (with the exception of level changes). - Students must maintain the minimum course load requirements based on their class. - Students should utilize the Schedule Change Request From in order to request a change in their schedule - Changes cannot be made due to teacher or lunch preferences. - Schedule corrections at the start of a school year will only be made for the following reasons: Computer error, Classroom balancing, Minimum course load not met; Course failed previously; Completion of summer school; Changes to meet graduation requirements ; Change necessitated by physical health of students; Subject-level changes; Administrator/Counselor changes to meet the individual needs of a student